Jason E. Zakai, Member

 Follow Us On:

 Jason E. Zakai is an accomplished attorney with extensive experience in commercial litigation.
-As a senior associate at Hiller, PC, Jason represents individuals, businesses, and non-profit organizations in state and federal court on a wide range of matters, including complex commercial disputes, land use and landmarks law litigation (including Article 78 proceedings), employment law, and tort claims.
+As senior counsel at Hiller, PC, Jason represents individuals, businesses, and non-profit organizations in state and federal court on a wide range of matters, including complex commercial disputes, land use and landmarks law litigation (including Article 78 proceedings), employment law, and tort claims.
 Recently, Jason worked on a successful order to show cause for a temporary restraining order and preliminary injunction, which prevented a real estate developer from commencing construction and demolition work on landmarked buildings in an historic district pending litigation.